fxbox/foxbox/components/thinkerbell/README.md

 Output device:
 * all heaters (not a single IoT device, rather a set of devices).

+Additional notes:
+* we need to represent time efficiently, e.g. not hammer ourselves every ms;
+* we need to be able to access fields such as time-of-day-in-current-timezone.

 ### Oven safety

 > When I leave the house, if the oven is on, send me a message and